Long-term Causal Inference Under Persistent Confounding via Data Combination: Relaxing

 \end{enumerate} \end{corollary} \begin{proof}[Proof for \Cref{corollary: covariate-exp}] Obviously, \Cref{eq: identification-1-X} can be proved by setting $h = h_0, q = 0$ in \Cref{corollary: covariate-exp-dr} and \Cref{eq: identification-2-X} can be proved by setting $q = q_0, h = 0$ in \Cref{corollary: covariate-exp-dr}. \end{proof}

 We note that the two identification strategies in \Cref{corollary: covariate-exp} are closely related to those in \cite{athey2020combining,ghassami2022combining}.
 As we discussed in \Cref{remark: connection}, when there is no persistent confounder, we can let $S_1 = S_3 = \emptyset$ and $S = S_2$.
 Then $h_0\prns{S_2, A, X} = \Eb{Y \mid S, A, X, G=O}$ is the unique solution to \Cref{eq: bridge-obs}.
 As a result, the identification strategy in \Cref{eq: identification-1-X} exactly recovers the identification strategy in Theorem 1 in \cite{athey2020combining}.
-Moreover, in the setup in \cite{ghassami2022combining}, if we use $S_3$ as their short-term outcomes, $S_1$ as their auxiliary proxies, and condition on $S_2$ appropriately, then the identification strategies in their Theorems 9 and 10 coincide with ours in \Cref{eq: identification-1-X,eq: identification-2-X} respectively.
-Compared to \cite{ghassami2022combining}, we only require short-term outcomes without needing to search for additional external proxies.
-Furthermore, we provide a more general doubly robust identification strategy in \Cref{corollary: covariate-exp-dr} that has no analogue in \cite{ghassami2022combining}.
+Moreover, in the setup of the concurrent work \cite{ghassami2022combining}, if we use $S_3$ as their short-term outcomes, $S_1$ as their auxiliary proxies, and condition on $S_2$ appropriately, then the identification strategies in their Theorems 9 and 10 coincide with ours in \Cref{eq: identification-1-X,eq: identification-2-X} respectively.
 See also discussions in \Cref{sec: literature-data-comb} for additional comparisons.

 Under the weaker conditions in \Cref{assump: unconfound-exp2,assump: ext-valid2}, \Cref{corollary: covariate-exp,corollary: covariate-exp-dr} shows that we need more complex identification strategies for the average long-term treatment effect over the observational data distribution.
 Actually, even in this case, the simpler identification strategies in \Cref{sec: identify-OBF,sec: identify-SBF,sec: identify-DR} are still useful.
 Below we show that under an additional assumption, they can identify average long-term treatment effect over the experimental data distribution. \begin{corollary} Suppose \Cref{assump: CI,assump: ext-valid2,assump: unconfound-exp2,assump: unconfound-obs,assump: completeness,assump: bridge,assump: bridge2} hold and $Y(a) \perp G \mid S(a), U, X$.
 Then \Cref{eq: identification-1} in \Cref{thm: identification1}, \Cref{eq: identification-2} in \Cref{thm: identification2} and \Cref{eq: DR} in \Cref{thm: identification-DR} all identify the average long-term treatment effect over the experimental data distribution, \ie,